 Broken Coil Spring and Replacement Cost

-While driving with a broken coil spring is possible, ride quality and vehicle handling will be noticeably compromised.
+While driving with a broken coil spring is possible, ride quality and handling will be noticeably compromised.
 For a car to remain level during turns, traction must be evenly distributed among all four wheels, a task that depends on the proper functioning of the springs.
 As the springs deteriorate, you risk losing control of your vehicle, potentially causing an accident.

 Under normal driving conditions, coil springs rarely fail.
 On average, a coil spring’s lifespan is approximately ten years.
 However, many vehicles will eventually require suspension coil replacement, especially if an upgrade is desired.
 High-performance springs can further enhance ride smoothness and enjoyment.